gookit/validate/README.md

 - Customizable i18n aware error messages, built in `en`, `zh-CN`, `zh-TW`
 - Built-in common data type filter/converter. see [Built In Filters](#built-in-filters)
 - Many commonly used validators have been built in(**> 70**), see [Built In Validators](#built-in-validators)
+- Can use `validate` in any frameworks, such as Gin, Echo, Chi and more
+- Supports direct use of rules to validate value. eg: `validate.Val("xyz@mail.com", "required|email")`

 > Inspired the projects [albrow/forms](https://github.com/albrow/forms) and [asaskevich/govalidator](https://github.com/asaskevich/govalidator) and [inhere/php-validate](https://github.com/inhere/php-validate).
 Thank you very much